 Extraordinary Financial Hardship

-The IRS may lift a bank levy if suitable payment arrangements are agreed upon.
-This may be done in installments or an offer in compromise.
-Collection efforts are not exerted while the taxpayer makes monthly payments on his or her back-tax debt, including further attempts to levy bank accounts and wages.
+The IRS may lift a bank levy if they come to a suitable payment arrangement with the taxpayer.
+This is commonly done in monthly installments or an offer in compromise.
+The IRS does not attempt debt collection while the taxpayer makes monthly payments on his or her back-tax debt.
+This also includes further attempts to levy bank accounts and wages.